brannerchinese/JsPlay/To_Do_List/README.md

 Purpose: to study jQuery by constructing a to-do list with various interesting features.

-To play with it: clone from this repository and open `To_Do_List/to_do.html` in a browser.
-The rest should be self-explanatory. **As of 20140519, it does not seem to be working in Chrome.**
+To play with it: see it on line at https://brannerchinese.com/code/JsPlay/To_Do_List/to_do.html.
+The rest should be self-explanatory.

 ### Versions (top-most is current)